Johnson County Court Records

 Birth and Death Records

-Birth and death certificates are not court records but are relevant to various family law proceedings.
-These records are confidential in Kansas and only available to persons with a direct interest.
+Birth and death certificates are not court records, but they come up frequently in family law proceedings.
+These records are confidential in Kansas and available only to persons with a direct interest.
 They are maintained by the Kansas Office of Vital Statistics and cost $20 per certified copy for birth certificates.

 Johnson County Probate Court Records